Harold Max Rosenberg

 Harold Max Rosenberg (26 August 1922 – 21 November 1993), was a distinguished experimental physicist who is notable for two successful textbooks: Low Temperature Solid State Physics (1963) and The Solid State (1975) and over one hundred papers mainly about the electrical, thermal and mechanical properties of solids, especially at low temperatures.

 Early life and education

-Harry Rosenberg was the son of a small shopkeeper in East Ham, UK.
+Harry Rosenberg was the son of a small shopkeeper in East Ham, then in Essex, now part of the London Borough of Newham.
 He left school at 16 and went into the Civil Service in a clerical post.
 He volunteered and served throughout the war in the RAF working with radio equipment, which he had studied in his spare time.
 On demobilization he was given a further education, a training grant, and studied at University College London (UCL).
 He graduated with a first class honours degree in physics from UCL, and then obtained a DPhil in 1953 from the University of Oxford under Kurt Mendelssohn.